Data Protection lawyers with 50+ years of experience

 Sanctions

 In §§ 60 et seq.
-NIS2-UmsG contain provisions on sanctions and supervision by the BSI, § 60 (1) - (4) NIS2-UmsG first define the individual elements of an administrative offense.
+NIS2-UmsuCG contain provisions on sanctions and supervision by the BSI, § 60 (1) - (4) NIS2-UmsuCG first define the individual elements of an administrative offense.

 Outlook